History of the firearm: 10th to 12th centuries

 The first firearms were invented in China, following the invention of gunpowder.
 The earliest known depiction of a gunpowder weapon is the illustration of a fire lance on a mid-10th century silk banner from Dunhuang.
 The fire lance was a tube, made of paper and bamboo, filled with black-powder and attached to the end of a spear, which was used as a flamethrower.
 Shrapnel or pellets were sometimes placed in the barrel so that they would fly out together with the flames.
 The De'an Shoucheng Lu, an account of the siege of De'an in 1132 during the Jin–Song Wars, records that Song forces used fire-lances against the Jurchen.

 The earliest depiction of a gun is a sculpture from a cave in Sichuan dating to the 12th century.
 It depicts a Chinese figure carrying a vase-shaped bombard with flames and a cannonball emerging from it.

 The proportion of saltpeter in the propellant was increased to maximize its power.
-To better withstand that power, fire lance barrels were made of metal, At the same time, the shrapnel was replaced by projectiles whose size and shape filled the barrel more completely.
-The result was the hand cannon, with metal barrel, high-nitrate gunpowder, and a properly sized projectile.
+To better withstand that power, fire lance barrels were made of metal.
+At the same time, the shrapnel was replaced by projectiles whose size and shape filled the barrel more completely.
+The result was the hand cannon, with a metal barrel, high-nitrate gunpowder, and a properly sized projectile.

 13th century

 The oldest surviving firearm is the Heilongjiang hand cannon dated to 1288, which was discovered in modern-day Acheng District where the History of Yuan records that battles were fought.
 Li Ting, a military commander of Jurchen descent, led foot soldiers armed with hand cannons to suppress the rebellion of the Eastern Christian Mongol Prince Nayan.

 Kublai Khan's mostly failed invasion of Vietnam and of Java (1258–1288) may have spread the knowledge of making gunpowder-based weapons to Southeast Asia.
 There is evidence of that knowledge in the Nusantara archipelago.
-A stele inscription by Trương Hán Siêu dated to 1312 recorded guns and shots ("súng đạn") among the loots that the Vietnamese obtained from the Chams in a campaign.
+A stele inscription by Trương Hán Siêu dated to 1312 recorded guns and shots ("súng đạn") among the loot that the Vietnamese obtained from the Chams in a campaign.
 It indicates that both polities had knowledge of guns and even employed them well before that date.

 Ahmad Y. al-Hassan claimed that the Battle of Ain Jalut in 1260 pitted the Bahri Mamluks against the Mongol Empire.
 "The first cannon in history" used gunpowder almost identical with the ideal composition for explosive gunpowder.
 However, Iqtidar Alam Khan argued that it was the invading Mongols who introduced gunpowder to the Islamic world and cites Mamluk antagonism towards early riflemen as an example of how gunpowder weapons were not always accepted.